What Goes Wrong with Basement Waterproofing?

 Detail with Precision: The waterproofing design specialist will ensure special attention to joints, corners, and penetrations.
 Use pre-formed components such as the MacLennan Aqualock system for service penetrations where possible.

-Test Before You Backfill or cover with finishes: Use flood testing, spark testing to verify integrity.
+Test Installation: Test decks and external Type A Before You Backfill or cover with finishes.
+Use flood testing, spark testing to verify integrity.
 Don’t cover the waterproofing until the system has been signed off.
+To comply with standards requirement for repairability occupied basements or any basement where the structure is inaccessible due to lining walls, dry lining or finishes will need to have a type C system to facilitate repairability.
+Link: Why Cavity Drain?

 Plan for Maintenance: Especially for Type C systems, ongoing maintenance is essential.
 Design with: